GraceStangroome/mathsbot/README.md

 # Welcome to Math Bot.
-Math bot does some specific calculations in python, so that you can do other things :)
+Math bot does some specific calculations in Python, so that you can do other things :)

 Math bot will ask you what you wish to calculate, and can remember previously given arrays and data points to work with again.
 Its memory is reset every time you finish working with Math bot.